Gluten Free Travel

 Road trips are generally the easiest as there is nothing to prevent you from packing your own safe foods to eat along the way.
 Even if you flew to your starting point, you can pick up a cheap styrofoam cooler at a shop and load it up with ice and anything you might need during your journey.
 Do some research in advance to find a market to load up on some safe, real foods soon after your arrival.

-I highly recommend not counting on dining out for all your meals during your trip unless you’ve done some significant research and plan to adhere to a timeline that won’t end with you arriving for lunch after they’ve shut down for the afternoon, for example.
+I highly recommend not counting on dining out for all your meals during your trip unless you’ve done some significant research and plan to adhere to a timeline that won’t lead you to arrive at a restaurant for lunch after they’ve shut down for the afternoon, for example.
 I like my road trips to be chill and stress free, so snacks are mandatory!
-That way if I get a late start, there’s a road closure/construction, or just want to spend some extra time at one of the stops, I don’t have to worry about going hungry as a result.
+That way if I get a late start, there’s a road closure/construction, or I just want to spend some extra time at one of the stops, I don’t have to worry about going hungry as a result.

 If your road trip is in the U.S., assuming it’s not too rural, I have a great guide on fast food stops in this post - Gluten Free Guide to Fast Food Chains.

-I’d love your feedback and assistance in expanding this list as I know many fast food chains are regional and my primary roadtripping experience while gluten free has only been on the west coast and southwest parts of the U.S. That said, those areas are generally amazing for small, family owned Mexican restaurants that often are naturally very gluten free friendly.
-I highly recommend making a stop at one if it works out timing-wise during your trip.
+I’d love some feedback and assistance in expanding this list as I know many fast food chains are regional and my primary roadtripping experience while gluten free has only been on the west coast and southwestern parts of the U.S. Contact me anytime, or comment below!

 That’s all for the moment, but I plan to regularly update this page and would love to hear your suggestions or questions!
 Please comment below!